machal/cssmine-content/flexbox-reference.md

 It is also good to know that flex items will never shrink below their minimum content size.
-This size is defined by the length of the longest word or fixed-size element – i.e. an image.
+This size is defined by the length of the longest word or fixed-size element – e.g. an image.
 It can be changed by setting the `min-width` or `min-height` properties to a low value.

 #### `order` – Change of the Order of Elements